-Another area of importance for egg farmers is effectively marketing the eggs that their hens produce to a variety of consumer outlets.
+- Marketing the eggs that their hens produce to a variety of consumer outlets

 Poultry producers also may work with veterinarians to provide proper health care to their animals, especially with regard to establishing a vaccination program and treating flock illnesses as they arise.
 Animal nutritionists and livestock feed sales representatives may also contribute to developing nutritionally balanced rations for the hens.